MJWcodr/cs1/README.md

 #### macOS

-On a Mac you can install Python with the package manager `brew`.
-If you don't have `brew` installed you can find the installation instructions on the [official website](https://brew.sh/).
+On a Mac, you can install Python with the package manager `brew`.
+If you don't have `brew` installed, you can find the installation instructions on the [official website](https://brew.sh/).

 After installing `brew` you can install Python by running the following command in the terminal: